avine/eatme/README.md

 Now, hang on a minute.
 We are going to explain `shopsServiceFront` in the next section.
-For now, assume that it is used as a setter/getter of the front shop.
+For now, assume that it is used as a setter/getter of the frontend shop.

 *Not-Pojo:*